 If you do choose to have a vasectomy, rest assured that Dr. Robbins has extensive experience performing vasectomy procedures.
 Dr. Robbins is at your service to provide you with a hassle-free vasectomy procedure performed by a recognized expert in minimally invasive vasectomy.
 Patients from Miami Dade, Broward including Fort Lauderdale and our surrounding neighborhood including the Caribbean, Central and South America have come to Urological Consultants of Florida to have a No-Scalpel Vasectomy with Dr. Robbins.

-Dr. Robbins performs 200 to 300 vasectomy procedures every year in his North Miami office.
+Dr. Robbins performs 200 to 300 vasectomy procedures every year.
 The whole procedure takes approximately 15 minutes to perform and patients typically spend no more than 45 minutes in the office from the time they arrive until they are ready to go home.
 Dr. Robbins give all of his patients a Valium to take 1 hour prior to the procedure to diminish any anxiety about the vasectomy.
 Most patients do choose to take the Valium although it is optional.
 All patients take an oral dose of antibiotics 1 hour prior to the procedure.
 Vasectomy procedures are performed on Thursday and Friday afternoons giving most patients with traditional jobs that do not work the weekend the opportunity to take it easy for a few days prior to returning to work on a Monday.

 Vasectomy works by preventing sperm from reaching your penis during ejaculation.